Search

 Mike shares his journey of growth, from gaining weight to building a church, emphasizing the principle of "no growth without pain" in various aspects of life, urging the congregation to embrace challenges for future opportunities.

-Why Are We Rich?
-How Christians Grieve From an Early Age The Wrong Side of History What Under 40's Want April 20, AD 30
+Once Saved, Always Saved?
+Postmodernism Why Are We Rich?
+How Christians Grieve From an Early Age A King's Challenge

 Summer Sun or Son